InteractionDesignFoundation/handbook/development/library/back-end/conventions--php.md

 }
 ```

-return self/new self() vs return ClassName/new ClassName() - we can of course use both, but it would be good to be consistent
+return self/new self() vs return ClassName/new ClassName()—we can use both, but it would be good to be consistent

 ## Exceptions